 Interested to know what is needed to make a pair of 33” tires fit on your Stock Chevy Silverado, then this write-up should answer all your 33” tire questions and more.
-A 33” tire upgrade on a Silverado just looks so good and really compliments the trucks square boxy features.
-The 33-inch tire is a decent middle-round between performances and looks.
+A 33” tire upgrade on a Silverado just looks so good and really compliments the truck’s square boxy features.
+The 33-inch tire is a decent middle-ground between performances and looks.

 To make a 33-inch tire fit on a Chevy Silverado requires a minimum of a 2 to 3-inch suspension upgrade or a 2-3” front-end leveling kit.

 A factory stock Silverado comes fitted with a 31-inch to 32-inch tire.
 If you ask me that’s a bit small for such a large truck.
 One would think a 33” would be the better-looking stock wheel and tire option.
 Be that as it may, the factory stock rims are 8-inch wide with a 24mm wheel offset.
 Those wheel arches are quite square too, which kind of limits your clearance somewhat when going big.